davidfstr/dafoster.net/_posts/2013-04-30-copyrights-and-licenses-for-software.md

 ### No Warranty

 All software licenses I have seen explicitly disclaim all warranties.
-Meaning that if the software harms someone, they can't sue you for it.
+Meaning that if the software harms someone, you can't sue the developer for it.
 This is great for software developers but in my opinion bad for society.

 <a name="common_licenses"></a>
 ### Common Licenses